Published on: 20 Nov 2020 17:03

 6. Investment works

-Our main contractors are still operational however they will only be carrying out emergency repairs until further notice.
-Please also be aware that response times for these may be slightly longer than normal.
+Our main contractors are still operational and continue to carry out both emergency repairs and the majority of routine repairs.
+Please be aware that response times for these may be slightly longer than normal.
 We will ask you some screening questions to protect both you and our contractors before visits can be confirmed.
-We would respectfully ask that you minimise contact with our contractors if they visit your property to deal with an emergency repair.
+We would respectfully ask that you minimise contact with our contractors if they visit your property to deal with a repair.

 Our gas contractor, City Building, have recommenced gas servicing appointments.
 They will also still attend for emergency works such as gas breakdowns.